Political Power and Market Power: Panel Event Study

 The threat to identification in this strategy comes from a potential unobserved confound $C_{it}$. $C_{it}$ can include potentially unobserved time-specific factors for each composite firm, as well as an idiosyncratic component i.e., $C_{it}=\lambda_{i}'F_{t} + \xi\eta_{it}$. \cite{freyaldenhoven2021visualization} notes that Equation (\ref{Spec1}) is identified with two-way fixed effects model, as long as $C_{it}$ is low-dimensional and $F_{t}=0$.
 In our setting, a confound would violate this criteria if it affects political influence activities through a non-merger mechanism, and would coincide with the merger event.

 To complement this approach, we also add unit-specific, time-varying controls that may capture such confounds.
 In particular, we include a measure of firm size (revenue) and allow for industry-specific trends at a narrow category (NAICS5).
-We also allow include controls for differential revenue effects depending on how many mergers were realized over the time horizon of the sample.
+We also include firm-specific political cycle effects,\footnote{Our firm-specific political cycle controls would capture the possiblity that ``Walmart tends to spend a lot in the midterms,'' or ``Boeing spends a lot during the presidential election years'' and etc. To implement this, we codify each half-year in our sample based on its timing within a four year (eight half-year) political cycle between presidential elections.
+The main effect of political cycles is absorbed by our half-year fixed effects.
+We then interact these cycle indicators with firm identifiers to produce firm-specific political cycle effects.} as well as controls for differential revenue effects depending on the number of mergers during the sample.
 The identification assumption is that the timing of the mergers, after conditioning on these other factors, comes from idiosyncratic shocks that are unrelated to the returns of political spending.

 A challenge that is unaddressed by this specification is the possibility of pre-merger increases in lobbying activity.
 Firms could initiate this form of pre-merger lobbying to influence the merger's review by regulators.
 Alternatively, firms may anticipate a positive review, and begin coordinating and integrating lobbying activity before the official merger date.
 Note that such pre-merger activity would bias the ``control'' period upwards, resulting in a smaller difference coming from the merger.
 The resulting bias is likely to work against finding a positive effect by inflating the pre-merger levels.
 We address this potential with an additional specification controlling for anticipation effects (the results are summarized in the next section and reported in Appendix \ref{app:anticip}).